-On the other hand, education level and household income are correlated with use of public libraries.
+On the other hand, education level and household income are correlated with in-person or remote online use of public libraries.
 Those with higher levels of education and higher household incomes are more likely to be public library users.
-Table 59 Table 60
+(Table 59 and Table 60)

 The same pattern holds for comparing in-person visitors with remote visitors.
-Table 63 Table 64
+(Table 63 and Table 64)

 There is not a great difference in the type of visit to public library by education level, except that those with less than a high school diploma are much less likely to use the Internet (non-remotely and 24% from a library workstation).
+(Table 68)

-Table 68 remote users of public libraries have Internet access at home, only 75 percent of those who use workstation in the library to access the Internet do.
+Proportion of Adults Who Visited Public Libraries In-Person by Household Income remote users of public libraries have Internet access at home, only 75 percent of those who use workstation in the library to access the Internet do.
 However, this result also shows that people who do have Internet access at home, still go to the library and use workstations there.
 Table 64 Table 65